This guide provides optional background education, not specific to Calico.

 One common use case for NAT is to allow devices with private IP address to talk to devices with public IP address across the internet.
 For example, if a device with a private IP address attempts to connect to a public IP address, then the router at the border of the private network will typically use SNAT (Source Network Address Translation) to map the private source IP address of the packet to the router’s own public IP address before forwarding it on to the internet.
 The router then maps response packets coming in the opposite direction back to the original private IP address, so packets flow end-to-end in both directions, with neither source or destination being aware the mapping is happening.
 The same technique is commonly used to allow devices connected to an overlay network to connect with devices outside of the overlay network.

-Another common use case for NAT for load balancing.
+Another common use case for NAT is load balancing.
 In this case the load balancer performs DNAT (Destination Network Address Translation) to change the destination IP address of the incoming connection to the IP address of the chosen device it is load balancing to.
 The load balancer then reverses this NAT on response packets so neither source or destination device is aware the mapping is happening.

 The Maximum Transmission Unit (MTU) of a network link is the maximum size of packet that can be sent across that network link.
 It is common for all links in a network to be configured with the same MTU to reduce the need to fragment packets as they traverse the network, which can significantly lower the performance of the network.
 In addition, TCP tries to learn path MTUs, and adjust packet sizes for each network path based on the smallest MTU of any of the links in the network path.
 When an application tries to send more data than can fit in a single packet, TCP will fragment the data into multiple TCP segments, so the MTU is not exceeded.